MukurtuCMS/mukurtudocs/docs/source/migration/Pre-Migration.md

 ## Run the pre-migration report

+It is best for these actitivities to be run by a drupal administrator to ensure all content is addressed.
+The account *may* need to enrolled in additional protocols.

 You can access the pre-migration report directly at /admin/reports/migration/summary (eg: https://mysite.com/admin/reports/migration/summary).

 You can also access the report by following the "View Migration Preparation Summary" link on your dashboard.